mohamed2003-kill/transport_scolaire/README.md

 ## Overview

-The system consists of two main microservices:
+The system consists of the following microservices:

 1. **Location Service** - Tracks GPS locations of students and buses using PostgreSQL with PostGIS
 2. **Notification Service** - Sends push notifications using Kafka and Firebase
+3. **Student Service** - Manages student profiles and parent associations (external service)
+4. **Auth Service** - Handles user authentication and device token management (external service)

 ## Architecture Components

 - PostgreSQL database with PostGIS extension for geospatial data
 - Apache Kafka for message queuing
-- Redis for caching (optional)
 - FastAPI for microservice APIs
 - Firebase Admin SDK for push notifications